Kathy Roberts Forde

 She is the co-editor with Sid Bedingfield of the book Journalism & Jim Crow: White Supremacy and the Black Struggle for a New America (University of Illinois Press, 2021), winner of the 2022 AEJMC History Division Book Award and the 2022 American Journalism Historians Association Book Award and finalist for the 2022 AEJMC Tankard Book Award.
 The book documents the active role white newspaper publishers and editors played in building and sustaining violent white supremacist political economies and social orders across the South from 1875-1920.
 You can find a discussion guide for Journalism and Jim Crow here.

 Her book Literary Journalism on Trial: Masson v.
 New Yorker and the First Amendment (University of Massachusetts Press, 2008) received the Frank Luther Mott-KTA book award and the AEJMC History Division book award.

-Forde has taught undergraduate courses in American journalism history, American media and civil rights history, media law, literary journalism, and information gathering and evaluation.
-She has also taught graduate seminars in mass communication history and qualitative methods in communication research.
+Kathy has taught undergraduate courses in American journalism history, American media and civil rights history, media law, literary journalism, and information gathering and evaluation.
+She has taught graduate seminars in mass communication history and qualitative methods in communication research.

 - Covert Award in Mass Communication History (2013) for the best mass communication history article or essay published in 2012."'The Facts—the Color!—the Facts': The Idea of a Report in American Print Culture, 1885-1910," co-authored with Katherine A. Foss, Book History, vol. 15 (2012): 123-151.